-The common minke whale is one of two species of minke whales, generally considered the second smallest baleen whales.
+The common minke whale is one of two minke whales, generally considered the second smallest baleen whale.

 Reports say the maximum length of a male and female common minke whale varies from 8.8 to 9.8m and 9.1 to 10.7m, respectively.
 Both sexes typically weigh between 4–5 tons, but a maximum weight of 10 tons is achievable.

-The common minke whales are present in the Northwestern Hawaiian Islands, and their major distinguishing feature is a white band on each flipper.
+The common minke whales are present in the Northwestern Hawaiian Islands, and their prominent distinguishing feature is a white band on each flipper.

-The color of their body can be black or dark-gray dorsally and white underneath.
+Their body color can be black or dark-gray dorsally and white underneath.
 There have been sightings of the common minke whales near Kauai and Oahu.

 False Killer Whale

 The False Killer Whale population on the Hawaiian Islands is on the list of endangered sea mammals.
-There are two groups of Hawaiian False Killer Whales; there is the “insular” population, found nearer the islands, and a broader community that lives in offshore waters.
+There are two groups of Hawaiian False Killer Whales: the “insular” population found nearer the islands and a broader community that lives in offshore waters.

-The former has decimated over the decades and has less than 150 individuals, while the latter, which are genetically separated, are rarely or never seen by visitors.
+The former has decimated over the decades and has less than 150 individuals, while the latter, genetically separated, are rarely or never seen by visitors.

-The Fin Whale is one of the largest earth mammals rivaled only by the blue whale.
-It is called the Finback whale because of its prominent dorsal fin, which lies in the posterior one-third of its back.
+The Fin Whale is one of the largest earth mammals, rivaled only by the blue whale.
+The Finback whale is called because of its prominent dorsal fin, which lies in the posterior one-third of its back.

 Fin whales belong to the parvorder of baleen whales.
 They feed by filtering small schooling fish, squids, and crustaceans from the waters.
 The fin whales were hunted mainly in the 21st with over 725,000 captures in the Southern Hemisphere alone.

-A moratorium was placed on these mammals to reduce whaling activities and consequently conserve the species.
+A moratorium was placed on these mammals to reduce whaling activities and conserve the species.